ifandelse/writing/techpro/when to go native mobile web or cross platform tool/WhenToGoNativeMobileWebOrHybridMobile.md

-#Why Mobile Should Be On Your Mind
+#First - Why Mobile Should Be On Your Mind
 Ever since Luke Wroblewkski coined the phase "mobile first" [in 2011](http://www.lukew.com/resources/mobile_first.asp), the zeitgeist of software development (at least the vast portions of it that touch mobile devices in some way) has been building towards a critical mass of not only "mobile first", but – as the CEO of Twitter [recently said](http://venturebeat.com/2013/05/29/twitter-ceo-were-not-competing-with-tv-and-news-media-were-complementary/#WYqDjtpkpw4gBlJp.99) – "all-in on mobile."

 I know I don't need to remind you of how quickly the world has changed.
 If you've been developing software for as little as 2 years, you've already witnessed unprecedented shifts in focus and innovation, much of it occurring in a language once considered an also-ran by many –  JavaScript.
 The odds are *very* high that you – the reader – have access to electricity at home and at work, and you most likely interact with the internet through multiple devices - desktop, notebook, tablet and/or mobile phone.
 It's easy, then, to not fully grasp the groundswell of change headed our way.
 That being the case, let's step outside of our normal techno-cultural environment for a moment to see the change through the eyes of East Africa (and of course, if you're reading this from Kenya, asante sana).